-Have you ever been in that uncomfortable situation at a party when you have no idea what to say to the person standing in front of you?
+Have you ever been in that uncomfortable situation at a party or other social event when you have no idea what to say to the person standing in front of you?

 You want to engage in conversation if only to be polite, but you feel too shy, tongue-tied, or just at a complete loss for something intelligent to say.

 Or you simply can’t muster up any conversation topics to talk about.